Mindfulness for Anxiety

-You can master your anxiety with Mindfulness and Psychotherapy
+You can master your anxiety with Mindfulness

 One way mindful therapy works is to stabilize attention in the present.
 After some practice people learn to see the anxious thoughts as events in the brain rather than solid reality.
 With that perspective new choices become clear and people can be less reactive and more responsive.